-We encourage stockholders to take advantage of the availability of the proxy materials on the internet to help reduce the environmental impact of our annual meetings as well as reduce the cost to the Company associated with the printing and mailing of proxy materials.
-If you received a paper copy of the proxy materials and wish to receive the proxy materials only electronically in the future, the proxy card (or voting instructions) provided with the proxy materials contains instructions on how you may elect to access proxy materials electronically in the future.
+We encourage stockholders to take advantage of the availability of the proxy materials on the internet in order to reduce the environmental impact of our annual meetings as well as the cost to the Company associated with the printing and mailing of proxy materials.
+If you received a paper copy of these proxy materials and wish to instead access the proxy materials electronically in the future, the proxy card (or voting instructions) provided with the proxy materials contains instructions on how you may elect to stop receiving a paper copy of future proxy materials and access the proxy materials electronically in the future.
 If you received more than one paper copy of the proxy materials, please follow these instructions on each proxy card (or voting instructions) you received.